 The San Diego River travels southwest over 52 miles until it makes its way here and finally to the Pacific Ocean.
 As part of the Pacific Flyway, many migratory birds stop here on their way South.
 Up above I have included a link if you would like to know more about the San Diego River.

 Today we started our adventure at the Dog Beach parking lot and walked about .25 miles inland through the coastal dunes.
 I should also mention that a bike path runs parallel to the river if you do not feel comfortable walking in the sand for such a long distance.

 Once eventually reaching the mouth of the San Diego River, I was amazed when I found this Living Museum set up.
 All along the paths, there are many placards which display exciting facts about native plants and animals seen here.

 Let’s have a little look!

 Through a little bit of research, I found out that this body of water, right near the bike path is named Smiley Lagoon.

 End of the Road

 So, which hidden gem in San Diego do you think you would like to visit?
 With over seventy miles of coast to explore, San Diego County offers almost limitless amounts of Ocean fun and wonder.

 In fact, I plan on going back this winter just in time to check out all of the birds ‘wintering’ in San Diego.
 I can not wait to walk the bike path inland for a couple of miles to see the river channel as well.

 Please check back regularly, as I will be writing about five more hidden gems very soon!

 Have any questions or comments?
-Please feel free to contact me.
+Please feel free to leave a message down below.